SPST 500. Introduction to Orbital Mechanics. 3 Credits.

 Closed ecological systems have been suggested during the early decades of space exploration for extended life support in space operations.
 In reality, this principle of long-term life support mimics global biogeochemical cycles supporting life on Earth.
 The course covers the multiple interactions of human/bioregenerative life support based on physical/chemical regeneration (hybrid) life support environments.
 Extensive research in this area during more than five decades showed that material turnover in small closed environments becomes unstable compared to a planetary environment.
 Specific attention is paid to the limits of stability for closed material cycles functioning during long-term remote confined missions; and the importance of the human factor as a target link, main sensor, and main integrator and control element for the system providing significant self-sustainability under proper motivation.
 Advanced scenarios for space life support based on ecological and in situ resource utilization approaches are discussed.
 On demand.

 SPST 520.
 Asteroids, Meteorites and Comets.
 3 Credits.

 The small bodies of the solar system provide clues to the origin and early history of the solar system.
 The planets and larger moons have all been chemically transformed erasing their records of their formation.
-By contrast, many asteroids, meteorites and comets are apparently little modified from the time of their origin 4.5 billion years ago and thus preserve a record of the formation epoch.
+By contrast, many asteroids, meteorites and comets are essentially unmodified from the time of their origin 4.5 billion years ago and thus preserve a record of the formation epoch.
 Each of these classes of objects is investigated separately, and relationships between them are examined.
 Implications for impact hazards and for extraterrestrial resources are also explored.
 The results of recent and current spacecraft missions to asteroids (e.g., Galileo, NEAR, DAWN, Hayabusa, Rosetta, OSIRIS-Rex, etc.) and to comets (e.g. Giotto, Vega 1, Stardust, Deep Impact, Rosetta, etc.) are reviewed.
 On demand.

 SPST 521.
 The Planet Mars.
 3 Credits.